kevinsogo/compgen/README.md

 # Setup

 1. Run `bash setup.sh`.
-When it prints `DONE`, then it was successful.
+If it prints `DONE`, then it was successful.

     *Note:* Among other things, it installs a bunch of python packages.
 Feel free to modify `setup.sh` if you don't want to install globally, e.g., if you want to use virtualenv or something.